flectra-hq/documentation-user/purchase/purchases/master/suppliers.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When issuing a purchase order for the first time to a vendor, he will
-automatically be linked to the product by Odoo.
+automatically be linked to the product by Flectra.
 For our example let's
 say that we issue a first purchase order to ``Bob&Jerry's`` for ``5 t-shirts``
 at ``12.35 euros / piece``.